JuanX-G/ChaosPlex-the-Optiplex-Computer-Cluster/README.md

 ## Why
 I decided to do this for two main reasons:
 1. I am, and was, fascinated by distributed computing and number crunching systems
-2. I has aquired 3 of the six Optiplexes reallt cheap which jump started the thing The project allowed me to learn a ton about HPC and distrubuted systems
+2. I have acquire 3 of the six Optiplexes reallt cheap which jump started the thing The project allowed me to learn a ton about HPC and distrubuted systems

 ## What have I achived
-The cluster is now operational, and has already done it's first work.
+The cluster is now operational, and has already done some serious computing.
+I have setup Slurm and munge for job distribution and Warewulf for image provisioning.
+I repated every unit and updated the bios.

 ## Network Diagram
 ![](./figures/diagram1.png)